jeremigr/GhiblApp/README.md

 September 2025.

-While my programming culture is solid, my practical skills are still those of a beginner.
+While my programming culture is solid, I'm still learning it in practice.
-<br>I'm currently working on improving them, and you can check more small development works <a href='https://grandsenne.com/development/' target='_blank'>here</a>.

 ---